 What our families do in their homes is better left to them.
 Brands unnecessarily trying to cash on some opportunity for earning some quick bucks is shameful.
 Bloggers writing about such campaigns showing that women are discriminated against in their own families will only lead to breaking up families of their own and probably their own children.
 Because we all need to remember that –

 To Indian women

 If you feel taking household responsibilities is oppression, if you think this as inequality then please do not get married ever.
-Be single and do ALL your work yourself, you will know what real hardship and oppression is.
+Be single and do ALL your work yourself, you will know what real hardship and oppression are.

 To the brands doing such surveys

-Don’t expose yourself to the wrath of peace loving Indian people and create such hatred.
+Don’t expose yourself to the wrath of peace-loving Indian people and create such hatred.
 If you don’t own up any responsibility, then don’t but you can not provoke others to do the same for your benefit.

 To my readers

 This is a part of a bloggers campaign where male bloggers are not eligible to take part.
 By writing a blogpost in a negative way and by not supporting the brand’s campaign I would have lost the opportunity of earning Rs.
 1000 anyway.
-This post is to show how gender bias is created in our society through blogging campaigns and I am very happy writing this because I have probably created 1000 more sparks for true gender equality and NOT fake business motivated sense of equality.
+This post is to show how gender bias is created in our society through blogging campaigns and I am very happy writing this because I have probably created 1000 more sparks for true gender equality and NOT fake business motivated a sense of equality.

 * Disclaimer – Images are not mine.
 These are all taken from Ariel campaign page.
 All image source